 Note that eating vitamin D-fortified foods is particularly important during the winter.
 The long nights and short days of winter come with lower amounts of sunlight.

 Since sunlight helps your body make vitamin D, the decreased levels of sunlight during winter can result in low levels of vitamin D. This, coupled with a vegan diet, can turn into a full-blown vitamin D deficiency – unless you make sure you get enough vitamin D from your diet.
+If you’d like to check your vitamin D levels from the comfort of home, consider trying a vitamin D blood test.

 Vegan diets don’t include fish and other animal-based sources of omega-3 fatty acids, so vegans – as well as vegetarians – need to ensure that they get omega-3 from other dietary sources.
 (Omega-3 is a compound that’s critical for cardiovascular health and the well-being of the eyes and brain.)